 GSP is very appreciative of the Oman Ministry of Sport Affairs, Ms. Saada Al-Ismaili, and everyone involved who made this week such an enjoyable and beneficial experience.
 The Physical Education trainees were overwhelmingly positive, indicating that they enjoyed and learned helpful information and values that will help them teach and coach students more effectively.
 Similarly, the youth girls communicated that they greatly enjoyed the multi-sport camp and they are looking forward to continuing to learn and regularly participate in sport.

-GSP Lebanon and SportForward (a GSP Corporate Social Responsibility initiative) hosted a series of sports camps from 2-7 October 2017 in Beirut.
+GSP Lebanon and SportForward (a GSP Corporate Social Responsibility initiative) hosted a series of teambuilding and sports camps from 2-7 October 2017 in Beirut.
 The program was titled "Camp Hope," as our camps were built upon the main themes of hope and identity for local refugee children.
 There were three separate two-day camps that took place throughout the week, each with an attendance goal of 100 refugee children.
 The camps had a 3-hour activity schedule from 6:00 to 9:00 PM every evening.

 We brought together a team of volunteers from several countries to facilitate the camps, including five from Egypt, five from Cyprus, four from the United States, and one from Hong Kong, as well as numerous local volunteers.
 Altogether, there were around 25 to 30 volunteers present at the camps every day.
 We were very excited and thankful to have so many people from all over the world share in our passion for this program and their willingness to help make the camps successful.